 The Fanno-Tryon Watershed Management Plan identified these improvements as a way to improve drainage and pedestrian safety and protect water quality.
 Over one-third of the roads in the watershed are paved and have no curbs.
 Ditches border most of them.

-Work crews will install plants in and around the new swales when construction is complete.
+After construction is complete, work crews will install plants in and around the new swales during the next planting season.